Should we be more worried about fake arguments than fake news?

 The sophistry to misinformation pathway

-In addition, the dominant image of misinformation as fringe conspiracy or viral social media falsehood may be misleading.
-Exposure to outright false and inflammatory content is often limited and concentrated among a relatively small segment of users.
-This would suggest that large-scale public misunderstanding cannot be explained solely by fake news circulating at the margins.
+In addition, the dominant image of misinformation as fringe social media content with incorrect ‘facts’ may be misleading.
+Research suggests that exposure to outright false content is often limited - on that basis, it would appears that large-scale public misunderstanding cannot be explained solely by ‘fake news’ circulating at the margins.
+Which then raises a more unsettling possibility.
+If distortion frequently operates through ‘fake arguments’, then it may have a broader impact than ‘fake news’.

-This is not a case of these institutions necessarily intentionally setting out to mislead (although there are famous examples of this, of course), but institutions are often structurally rewarded for clarity over complexity, urgency over calibration, and confidence over uncertainty.
+Second, researchers and commentators have begun to recognise that misinformation can operate within mainstream institutions themselves.
+This has been described as ‘elite misinformation’: technically defensible claims emerging from respected bodies that nonetheless cumulatively mislead.
+This is not a case of these institutions necessarily intentionally setting out to mislead (although there are famous examples of this, of course), but institutions are often structurally rewarded for winning arguments.

-For example, in economic policy, governments frequently describe spending packages as ‘fully funded’ or ‘cost-neutral,’ relying on long-run growth projections or behavioural assumptions that might be technically modelled but are highly contingent on a set of fairly bold assumptions.
-So, whilst the claim is not fabricated, it rests on modelling choices which may or may not come to pass – and yet the confidence of presentation can exceed the robustness of these assumptions.
-And in the private sector, a company might label a product as natural’ because it contains plant-derived ingredients, and yet the manufacturing process might be highly industrial.
-So again, the term is legally defensible, but its everyday interpretation is much wider.
+An example comes from economic policy, where governments frequently describe spending packages as ‘fully funded’ or ‘cost-neutral’ - much more attractive than suggesting something will cost money.
+However, the calculations to get to this may rely on long-run growth projections or behavioural assumptions that, whilst technically modelled, are highly reliant on a set of fairly bold assumptions.
+So, although the claim is not fabricated, it rests on modelling choices which may or may not come to pass – and yet the confidence of the presentation of the data can exceed the robustness of these assumptions.

 What do we do about this?